What happens when we die? Is there a way to know? In this post we are fact-checking phrases about salvation and the afterlife:

 In the New Testament we read that God has entered into a new covenant with the church, and thus God created a new family identity that people can be a part of.
 But again, not all humans are automatically a part of this new family.

 In John 1:1-14, John uses symbolic language to describe Jesus.
 First he calls Jesus “The Word” and then he calls Jesus “The Light.”
 Notice what John says in verse 7.
-He says that John, and here he is talking about another John, John the Baptist, came to testify concerning this light, so that through the Light “all men might believe.”
-That is key.
-John is beginning to describe the new family.
-Clearly God wants all humanity to be a part of it.
+He says that John, and here he is talking about another John, John the Baptist, came to testify concerning this Light, so that through the Light, “all men might believe.”
+As he describes the new family, John is making an important point here: clearly God wants all humanity to be a part of his family.

-As the discussion continues, John says that the Light gives light to every man.
-There again, it is for all humanity.
-Every man.
-And then in verses 10-11, John tells us that Jesus came into the world, to his own.
+Continuing the discussion, John says that the Light gives light to every man.
+There again, God’s intent is to reach all humanity.
+Every man means “every person.”
+Then in verses 10-11, John tells us that Jesus came into the world, to his own.
 Who were his own?
-They are his original people, the people of Israel, the people with whom God had a covenant, just as we saw in Deuteronomy.
+They are the people of Israel, the people with whom God had a covenant, which we learned in Deuteronomy.
 But there is a problem: those people, his family, the Jews, did not receive him, John tells us.
 Thus God decided to create a new family, and a new way to become part of the family.

 Look at verses 12-13.
 John says that though the Jews did not receive Jesus, it is still possible to receive him and believe in him, and become part of his family.
 We can become children of God.
 Clearly John says that this new family is not about human genetics, or natural childbirth.
 The Old Covenant was like that.
 You were a part of the Old Covenant as a Jew because you were genetically Jewish.
 In the New Covenant, anyone can be part of God’s family, anyone can become a child of God, by receiving and believing in Jesus.

 One biblical metaphor for this is adoption.
 We can be adopted into God’s family.
 I’ve been at three adoption ceremonies over the last few years, and they are amazing.
 There is incredible joy when a child becomes part of a family!
 I sat in the courtroom three times just weeping with gratefulness.
-That is what God has done for us!
+Much in the same, that is what God has done for us!

 But will all be saved?
-We hold to the traditional teaching (as found in the EC Articles of Faith) of eternal destiny, that not all will be saved.
+We hold to the traditional teaching (as found in the EC Articles of Faith) of eternal destiny, that says not all will be saved.
 But God has loved us enough to make a way to be adopted into his family.
 He has made a choice available.
 The way to be saved came at the great cost of Jesus’ becoming one of us, giving his life for us.
-So God shows us that he desperately wants us to be a part of his family.
+So in Jesus’ life, death and resurrection, God shows us that he is willing to go to extraordinary lengths to reach out to us because he desperately wants us to be a part of his family.

 I recently heard a story about a man who grew up Muslim in Europe.
 He said that he had a dream where Jesus came to him and called him to follow Jesus.
 The man decided to follow Jesus.
-You need to know the ramifications of that.
+You need to know the ramifications of that man’s decision.
 This man’s choice to follow Jesus meant that while he was becoming part of God’s family, he faced being shunned and threatened by his own earthly family.
 But he received Jesus, believed in him, and followed Jesus.
-He went on to start something like a hundred Christian churches, so that more people could be part of God’s family.
+He went on to start something like a hundred Christian churches in his nation, so that more people could be part of God’s family.

 But not all will choose to be adopted into God’s family.